Snyk

 Private repository

-Accessible repository: If GitHub or GitLab is already connected and the private repository is in these accounts, Mobb will instantly connect to the repository to extract the content required to generate the fix data
+Accessible repository: If your SCM is already connected and the private repository is in these accounts, Mobb will instantly connect to the repository to extract the content required to generate the fix data

-Inaccessible repository: If GitHub or GitLab are not connected OR the repository is not in already connected accounts, Mobb will allow you to connect another GitHub or GitLab account OR upload the source code in a zip file
+Inaccessible repository: If your SCM is not connected, Mobb will prompt you to connect your SCM account.
+Alternatively, you can also upload the source code in a zip file.

 Once you have connected your repository, you are ready to run the analysis.
 To do so, click on “Continue”.